kognise/obsidian-aviation/FAR/Volume 4/F Policy statements/0399 Statements of general policy.md

 \(d\) *Unfair and deceptive practice.* It is the policy of the Department to regard any joint activity of an affiliated air carrier and a foreign air carrier as an unfair or deceptive practice or unfair method of competition where such joint activity does not satisfy the minimum safeguards enumerated in the preceding subsection.

 \(e\) *Exceptions.* Exceptions to a safeguard set forth in paragraph (c) of this section may be recognized for activities in a foreign country if the Department finds that special circumstances pertaining to the country render the safeguard inappropriate.
-Exceptions on other grounds may be recognized pursuant to §399.4.
+Exceptions on other grounds may be recognized pursuant to [[Volume 4/F Policy statements/0399 Statements of general policy.md#§399.4   Nature and effect of policy statements.|§399.4]].

 \[PS-29, 30 FR 13781, Oct.
 29, 1965, as amended by Doc.
 No. DOT-OST-2014-0140, 84 FR 15947, Apr.
 16, 2019\]